 Share Market Basics - A beginner’s guide to share markets

 A stock market is a place where publicly listed shares and other financial securities are traded by buyers and sellers.
 Equity shares distribute ownership rights of a publicly listed company to the general public.
-Other financial securities traded in the stock market include derivatives products, bonds, etc. In this article, we will look at some share market basics for beginners.
+Other financial securities traded in the stock market include derivatives products, bonds, etc. This article will look at some share market basics for beginners.

 One of the first questions beginners ask is why a company would want to give up its ownership rights.
 The short answer is – to run its operations.
 The long answer is – companies require extra capital when they expand or scale up the business.